What is The Gen Z Frequency?

 By sethmsparks

 I was selected by publisher Kogan Page to read an advance copy of one of their upcoming titles, The Gen Z Frequency (scheduled for release on September 28).
 Over the last few weeks, I’ve worked my way through the text with relative ease.
-It’s a well written, fun book.
+It’s a well-written, fun book.

-In what I would now call the quintessential guide-book for marketing to Gen Z, authors Gregg Witt and Derek Baird explore everything from finding relevance with the cohort to the procedural steps needed to align with Gen Z’s culture and expectations.
-The book’s tips and frameworks are explored via well-known brands, but examples including Nike, Lego, Carhartt, Glossier aren’t the same stories you’re used to hearing.
+In what I would now call the quintessential guidebook for marketing to Gen Z, authors Gregg Witt and Derek Baird explore everything from finding relevance with the cohort to the procedural steps needed to align with Gen Z’s culture and expectations.
+The book’s tips and frameworks are explored via well-known brands, but examples including Nike, Lego, Carhartt, and Glossier aren’t the same stories you’re used to hearing.
 There are even some case studies from unnamed companies exposing how they’ve failed trying to implement tactics to reach Gen Z. It’s all incredibly insightful.

-Here are some key take-aways about Gen Z that you’ll get to explore even further throughout the book.
+Here are some key takeaways about Gen Z that you’ll get to explore even further throughout the book.

 Gen-Z: